wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-email-collaboration-protection/includes/5-prepare-attack-simulation-training.md

 #### Step 4 - Assign training

 It's recommended that you assign training for each simulation.
 Why?
-Becauses employees who go through training are less susceptible to similar attacks.
+Because employees who go through training are less susceptible to similar attacks.
 You can either choose to have training assigned for your organization, or you can select training courses and modules yourself.

 Select the **training due date** to ensure employees finish their training to meet the organization's goals.